ISTSS Sarah Haley Award

 • Knowledge of sexual assault victimization and the healing process

-• Ability to work with independence as well as collaboratively within a team setting
+• Ability to work collaboratively within a team setting

 • Ability to work with initiative and assertiveness